 - Lab and classroom desktops are replaced after four years.

 - Public and primary user desktops are replaced every five years.

 Computing equipment purchased with departmental funds must be managed by ITS and proactively replaced based on ITS replacement guidelines, above, to remain compliant and usable for work at Middlebury.
 Support levels for departmental equipment match those of ITS funded equipment.
 For help with budgeting for computer replacement please contact ITS.

 Peripheral computing equipment, other than what is included by ITS during the deployment process, must be purchased with departmental funds.
-ITS recommended peripherals available here — we can better support our recommended peripherals.
+Refer to ITS recommended peripherals for purchase guidance — we can better support our recommended peripherals.